padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-(The *pending* word is optional.
-It is enough to write pending tests only in the form `it "test this"` and leaving the do/end block away).
+[^pending]:The *pending* word is optional.
+It is enough to write pending tests only in the form `it "test this"` and leaving the do/end block away.

 Before writing code to pass these specs, we need to add the `password` field to our factory: